Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

-Once they flower they can be moved somewhere where they can be seen and used for decoration, even if it is away from windows.
+Once they flower, they can be moved somewhere where they can be seen and used for decoration, even if this is away from windows.
 It is fine to keep them away from light for a couple of weeks.

 Ideally the room where they are displayed should not be too hot.
 The cooler is the air, the longer they will flower.